 - Let them like what they like and dislike what they dislike.
 Allowing your child to “not like” broccoli, for example, is extremely empowering to them.
 You may require them take a bite, fine, but acknowledging your child’s preferences helps them feel a stronger sense of their own identity.

 Kids Need To Feel You Can Handle Their Emotions

 We don’t need to be cyborg mothers, always happy, smiling, and baking cookies.

-We don’t need all the answers and we don’t need to be the perfect mothers… but we do need to be able to handle their emotions without making it All About Us.
+And we don’t need all the answers or to be the perfect mothers… but we do need to be able to handle their emotions without making it All About Us.

 If kids sense that we always make their issues about us, they learn to react and act in a way they think we want.
 They’ll stuff their feelings, they’ll lie so they don’t have to disappoint us, or they’ll say the things they know we want to hear.